conda/constructor/CONSTRUCT.md

 _required:_ no<br/>
 _type:_ string<br/>
-Short description of the "post_install" script to be displayed as label of the "Do not run post install script" checkbox in the windows installer.
-If used and not an empty string, the "Do not run post install script" checkbox will be displayed with this label.
+A description of the purpose of the supplied post_install script.
+If this string is supplied and non-empty, then the Windows and macOS GUI installers will display it along with checkbox to enable or disable the execution of the script.
+If this string is not supplied, it is assumed that the script is compulsory and the option to disable it will not be offered.

 ## `pre_uninstall`